Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Valentine - Eleebana, placing the area among the bottom 25% of areas assessed nationally

 Valentine - Eleebana has averaged approximately 20 new dwelling approvals annually.
-Over the past five financial years, from FY-21 to FY-25, a total of 103 homes were approved, with an additional 2 approved so far in FY-26.
-The average number of new residents per year per dwelling constructed over these five years is 0.5.
+Over the past five financial years, from FY-21 to FY-25103 homes were approved, with a further 2 approved in FY-26 so far.
+On average, this area sees around 0.5 new residents per year per dwelling constructed over these five financial years.

-This suggests that the supply of new dwellings is keeping pace with or exceeding demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.
-The average value of new dwellings being developed is $525,000, indicating that developers are targeting the premium market segment with higher-end properties.
-In FY-26, $7.2 million in commercial development approvals have been recorded, reflecting the area's primarily residential nature.
-Compared to the rest of NSW, Valentine - Eleebana has significantly less development activity, 61.0% below the regional average per person.
+This indicates that new supply is keeping pace with or exceeding demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.
+The average expected construction cost value of new dwellings in the area is $525,000, suggesting developers are targeting the premium market segment with higher-end properties.
+In FY-26, $7.2 million in commercial development approvals have been recorded, highlighting the area's predominantly residential nature.
+Compared to the Rest of NSW, Valentine - Eleebana has significantly less development activity, 61.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established properties.

-This trend is also lower than nationally, suggesting market maturity and possible development constraints.
-The breakdown of new building activity shows 76.0% detached houses and 24.0% townhouses or apartments, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
+This trend is also lower than nationally, reflecting market maturity and possible development constraints.
+New building activity shows 76.0% detached houses and 24.0% townhouses or apartments, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
 With around 698 people per dwelling approval, Valentine - Eleebana reflects a highly mature market.
 Given that population is expected to remain stable or decline, Valentine - Eleebana should see reduced pressure on housing, potentially creating opportunities for buyers in the future.

 Frequently Asked Questions - Development